 The solution appears to be adding someone who is capable of playing defense, which is reportedly the plan.
 Begley reported the Knicks front office has targeted Phoenix Suns forward P.J.
 Tucker for a potential trade before the deadline.

-The coach obviously liked something about his play with Tucker starting 224 of his 241 games under Hornacek.
+The coach obviously liked something about his play, as Tucker started 224 of his 241 games under Hornacek.

-With Tucker on the final year of his contract and the Suns far out of the playoff picture already, it makes sense for the squad to try to deal him for whatever it can get.
+With Tucker on the final year of his contract and the Suns far out of the playoff picture, it makes sense for the squad to try to deal him for whatever it can get.

 Although this isn't the type of move that will steal headlines, it is a perfect fit for the Knicks.

 Teams Interested in Andrew Bogut

 It's easy to guess which players could be trade targets based on their situations, which Andrew Bogut has figured out himself.

 "I'm not silly.
 I've been in this league long enough.
 I'm an expiring contract," the center explained, per Tim MacMahon of ESPN.com.
 "I haven't asked for a trade, but I know in this league we're 11-24, and I was being honest.
 There's a chance that I get traded."